 Review of current software engineering tools used in various lifecycle phases in traditional and novel domains.
 Survey of current and future trends in software engineering including evidence-based software engineering.
 Course will involve team work on small projects and oral presentation and project report writing.
-Prerequisites: A course in programming in a high level language and data structures.
+Prerequisites: CSCI 2315 and one of (CSCI 1370 or CSCI 3311 or equivalent).